-ANN analysis to follow up the survey used a Multi-Layered Perceptron (MLP) with four hidden layers with 28, 56, 56 and 28 nodes, each with a ReLU activation function.
-In a baseline analysis, input to predict the fluvial flow regime (coded by experiment number) was non-overlapping profile segments 160 seconds long.
-After this, to 'help' the ANN bedform shapes (H, W) were input once each per analysis, either (i) individually or (ii) as groups of five bedforms in increasing size order, selected at random without replacement.
-Weights and biases were updated using the Adam Optimiser of PyTorch using a loss function that calculates the Mean Squared Error (MSE), all within a feedforward back-propagation approach.
+- ANN analysis to follow up the survey used a Multi-Layered Perceptron (MLP) with four hidden layers with 28, 56, 56 and 28 55 nodes, each with a ReLU activation function.
+Height (H) and width (W) fitted using the SWT algorithm (Hillier, 2008) and a frustum approximation (Hillier, 2006), see Fig. 1c & d, were input to predict the flow regime (experiment number).
+Groups consisted of five bedforms.
+Selection was random, and without replacement from a single time series until all bedforms in that time series were used.
+Weights and biases were updated using the Adam Optimiser of PyTorch using a loss function that 60 calculates the Mean Squared Error (MSE), all within a feedforward back-propagation approach.